Magnus Carlsen: 2006

-Carlsen qualified for a place in the Corus B group due to his first-place finish in Corus group C in 2004.
-His shared first place with Alexander Motylev with 9/13 (+6−1=6) qualified him to play in the Corus group A in 2007.
+In the B group at the Corus 2006, Carlsen scored 9/13 (+6−1=6), which shared first place with Alexander Motylev.
+As a result, Carlsen qualified to play in the Corus group A in 2007.
 At the 2006 international 'Bosna' tournament in Sarajevo, Carlsen shared first place with Liviu-Dieter Nisipeanu (who won on tiebreak) and Vladimir Malakhov; this could be regarded as Carlsen's first "A" elite tournament win, although it was not a clear first.

 Carlsen was close to winning the 2006 Norwegian Chess Championship outright, but a last-round loss to Berge Østenstad dropped him into another tie for first place with Agdestein.
 It also prevented Carlsen from beating Agdestein's record as the youngest Norwegian champion ever.
-Nonetheless, in the playoff held from 19 to 21 September, Carlsen won 3–1.
-After two draws at standard time controls, Carlsen won both rapid games in round two, securing his first Norwegian championship win.
+Nonetheless, in the playoff held from 19 to 21 September, after two draws at standard time controls, Carlsen won both rapid games in round two to secure his first Norwegian championship title.

 Carlsen won the Glitnir Blitz Tournament in Iceland.
-He achieved a 2–0 win over Viswanathan Anand in the semi-finals and achieved the same score in the finals.
+He achieved a 2–0 win over Vishy Anand in the semi-finals and achieved the same score in the finals.
 He scored 6/8 in the 37th Chess Olympiad and achieved a PR of 2820.
 In the Midnight Sun Chess Tournament in Tromsø, Carlsen finished second to Sergei Shipov.
 In the Biel Grandmaster Tournament, he placed second, beating the tournament winner Alexander Morozevich twice.

 In the NH Chess Tournament held in Amsterdam in August, Carlsen participated in an "Experience" vs. "Rising Stars" Scheveningen team match.
 The "Rising Stars" won the match 28–22, with Carlsen achieving the best individual score for the Rising Stars team (6½/10) and a 2700 PR, thus winning the right to participate in the 2007 Melody Amber tournament.

 With a score of 7½/15, Carlsen placed 8th out of 16 participants at the World Blitz Championship in Rishon LeZion, Israel.
 In the rapid chess tournament Rencontres nationales et internationales d'échecs in Cap d'Agde, France, he reached the semi-final, losing there to Sergey Karjakin.
 In November, Carlsen achieved a shared 8th place of 10 participants in the Mikhail Tal Memorial in Moscow with two losses and seven draws.
 He finished ninth in a group of 18 participants in the associated blitz tournament, which was won by Anand.